-NOTES TO FINANCIAL STATEMENTS FOR THE YEAR ENDED 31ST MARCH, 2022 28 Micro, Small and Medium Enterprises :
+28 Micro, Small and Medium Enterprises:

-Information as required to be furnished as per section 22 of the Micro, Small and Medium Enterprises Development (MSMED) Act, 2006 for the year ended 31 March 2022.
+Information as required to be furnished as per section 22 of the Micro, Small and Medium Enterprises Development (MSMED) Act, 2006 for the year ended 31 March 2023.
 This information has been determined to the extent such parties have been identified on the basis of information available with the Company.

-Par ticulars As at As at 31st March, 2022 31st March, 2021 a) The principal amount remaining unpaid to any supplier at the end of the year - - b) Interest due remaining unpaid to any supplier at the end of the year c) The amount of interest paid by the buyer in terms of section16, of the MSMED Act, 2006 along with the amounts of the payment made to the supplier beyond the appointed day during each accounting year - 2,90,783 d) The amount of interest due and payable for the period of delay in making payment (which have been paid but beyond the appointed day during the year) but without adding the interest specified under the MSMED Act, 2006 6,33,693 e) The amount of interest accrued and remaining unpaid at the end of each accounting year. - - f) The amount of further interest remaining due and payable even in the succeeding years, until such date when the interest dues as above are actually paid to the small enterprise for the purpose of disallowance as a deductible expenditure under section 23 of the MSMED Act, 2006.
+Par ticulars As at As at 31st March, 2023 31st March, 2022 a) The principal amount remaining unpaid to any supplier at the end of the year - - b) Interest due remaining unpaid to any supplier at the end of the year c) The amount of interest paid by the buyer in terms of section16, of the MSMED Act, 2006 along with the amounts of the payment made to the supplier beyond the appointed day during each accounting year d) The amount of interest due and payable for the period of delay in making payment (which have been paid but beyond the appointed day during the year) but without adding the interest specified under the MSMED Act, 2006

+Particul lars As at 31st March, 2023 As at 31st March, 2022 1 / 1 e amount of interest accrued and remaining aid at the end of each accounting year. - - due year due ente a de e amount of further interest remaining and payable even in the succeeding ars, until such date when the interest as as above are actually paid to the small erprise for the purpose of disallowance as eductible expenditure under section 23 of MSMED Act, 2006.